 - When the beans is done, add salt, leave to dry up all the water and set aside.

 - Now add the precooked onions and stir continuously till the onions is fully caramelized.
-It should be very dark in colour.
+It should be very dark in color.

 - Add the parboiled tomato puree and stir continuously till you cannot tell the difference between the tomatoes and onions.